Radix-Live/Guides/GatewayAPI/README.md

 ```
 Check the core container logs (e.g. `docker logs -t root-core-1 --tail 200`) - it should start ingesting the initial Babylon state: `Committing data ingestion chunk`.
 This will take some time (up to 20 minutes), after which the node should start syncing with the network.
-Run this a few times with an interval of a dew seconds:
+When the above has finished, run this a few times with an interval of a few seconds:
 ```
 babylonnode api system network-sync-status
 ```
 On a properly running node, you will see that `current_state_version` increases.
 When it catches up with the `target_state_version` - the node is fully synced.

-::warning:: At the moment, the Data Aggregator won't start aggregating until the node is fully synced!

 You can check the Data Aggregation progress with:
 ```